postcss/postcss/docs/api.md

 ### `error.showSourceCode(color)`

-Returns a few lines of CSS source that caused error.
+Returns a few lines of CSS source that caused the error.

 ```js
 error.showSourceCode() //=>